How to remove shellac at home

 Shellac remover

 The biggest advantage of shellac is its long-lasting properties.
-That is why almost every second girl does such a manicure, because after spending an hour and a half on this procedure, you may not even think about your hands for 2-3 weeks, or even longer, until the regrown nail hole begins to look treacherously from below.
-Unless, of course, you decide to use a similar method:
+This is why almost every second girl does such a manicure, because after spending an hour and a half on this procedure, you may not even remember about your hands for 2-3 weeks, or even longer, until the overgrown nail hole begins to treacherously peek out from below.
+Unless, of course, you decide to use this method:

 Remove shellac without liquid

-Is it possible to remove shellac with acetone
+Is it possible to remove shellac with acetone?

 Therefore, in the absence of a professional, more or less soft liquid, feel free to take acetone or nail polish remover with acetone.

-The quick and easy way to remove shellac
+A quick and easy way to remove shellac

 - ordinary household foil (chocolate foil will also work);